offbynull/learn/Math/input/input.md

    {\green{8}}{6}        {0}
    ```

-Then, add the the answers from each bottom iteration to get the final answer...
+Then, add the answers from each bottom iteration to get the final answer...

 ```{ktvertmul}
 { }        {4}        {3}